 To preserve everyone’s peace of mind, there is a growing need to create more permanent home-working spaces, and lofts are ideal candidates.
 Loft conversions are often the simplest, most cost-effective and least disruptive home extension projects, with myriad options for creating elegant and functional working environments.

-If you’re thinking about converting your loft into a home office, we’ve put together some of the key considerations to bear in mind.
+If you want to convert your loft into an office, we’ve put together some of the key considerations to bear in mind.
 From the suitability of your space, to storage, lighting, colours, connectivity and furniture finishes – make sure that your project gets off to the best start.

 Firstly, make sure you’ve assessed whether your roof space is suitable for conversion.
 Three of the main things to consider are internal height (allowing for 2.5m of vertical space), roof pitch and floor space.

 Once stairs, storage and furniture have been added, will your home office be a workable space?
 The stairs will rise from an existing staircase or hallway – so do consider the space you’ll lose in the rooms below.
 In addition, if your attic space is used at the moment, will any plumbing, heating or water tanks need to be accommodated elsewhere?

 For any loft conversion, you will need approval under Building Regulations.
 This includes issues such as checking the structural strength of the floor, fire regulations, exits, safety of stairs and the stability of the existing structure.
 Having a fully approved Building Regulations plan will also allow builders to provide fixed quotations rather than estimates.
 This is separate from planning permission, which isn’t usually required unless you are extending or altering the roof itself.
 It is always advisable to check with your planning department before getting started however.

 What types of loft conversion are available?

 There are several ways to turn your loft into a workable home office.
 Factors will include your roof type, how much space you require and your budget.